sumansekharsahoo/sumansekharsahoo/README.md

 - 👋 Hi, I’m Suman Sekhar Sahoo
 - 👀 I’m very passionate to learn new technologies
-- 🌱 I’m currently learning ReactJS
+- 🌱 Currently learning ReactJS and DSA
+- 🎓 CS Undergrad at BITS Pilani, Hyderabad Campus

 <!---
 sumansekharsahoo/sumansekharsahoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.